Layout alignment

 Use a Framework

-Leverage CSS frameworks like Bootstrap or Tailwind CSS to streamline your layout design process.
-These frameworks provide built-in grid systems and responsive utilities that can simplify your workflow.
+Leverage CSS frameworks like Bootstrap or Tailwind CSS to streamline your layout Design Process.
+These frameworks provide built-in Grid Systems and responsive utilities that can simplify your workflow.

 Test Across Devices

-Always test your layouts on multiple devices and screen sizes using responsive design tools or physical devices.
+Always test your layouts on multiple devices and screen sizes using responsive Design Tools or physical devices.
 Adjust breakpoints and layouts based on your findings.

 Prioritize Content Hierarchy